The Sweet and Sour of Valentine’s Day Cards

-Today when we think of Valentine’s Day, we envision beautiful greeting cards filled with sweet expressions of love.
-These cards are often presented to a loved one along with sweet-smelling red roses and boxes of sugary chocolate.
+Today when we think of Valentine’s Day, we envision beautiful greeting cards filled with expressions of love.
+These cards are often presented to a loved one along with fragrant red roses and boxes of sugary chocolate.
 It’s altogether a very sweet affair.

-But during the Victorian era there was another kind of valentine greeting which conveyed very different sentiments.
+During the Victorian era, however, there was another kind of valentine greeting which conveyed very different sentiments.
 Instead of syrupy sweet declarations of love, those cards left a decidedly sour taste in the mouth.
 Today we call them vinegar valentines – but at the time, they might have been called mocking, comic, or satirical valentines.

 Valentine Card Craze

 For centuries, Valentine’s Day was a time for putting feelings of love down on paper.
 Early Valentine messages were handwritten notes decorated with delicate lace and ribbons.
 Then in the 1800s that all changed.
 New printing methods made mass-produced cards cheap and abundant.
 More and more people were able to read and write, which created a larger market for these cards.
 In addition, the developing postal system meant that cards no longer had to be hand-delivered: they could even be sent anonymously.
 People started sending each other valentines like crazy.

 Victorians thought Valentine’s Day was the perfect time to mock a man for his lack of hair or warn a woman that no one liked her because of her nosiness.

 Victorian Vinegar Valentines

 The Victorians are known for the value they placed on hard work, politeness, respectability and knowing one’s place.
 So, you would think their valentine cards would be nice and respectful – and some of them were.
 But some weren’t.
 The sour, vinegar valentines were even more popular than the sugary-sweet ones.
 They could range in tone from light teasing to really snarky and mean.